corduroy24/shinyClimate/README.md

 ## Original Data
-The original data were produced by [Canada.ca] (https://www.canada.ca/en/environment-climate-change/services/climate-change/canadian-centre-climate-services/display-download.html).
+The original data were produced by [Canada.ca](https://www.canada.ca/en/environment-climate-change/services/climate-change/canadian-centre-climate-services/display-download.html).
 However, I received it from my Supervisor.
 Which in turn, sourced from Environment Canada.
 As time permitted, only Temperature data was used.
 Specifically, Second Generation of Homogenized Temperatures for Canada - Update to December 2017.
 Furthermore, mimimum, maximum and mean monthly temperatures.
 The features included:
 - station number